iangrubb/portfolio/src/posts/css-position/index.md

 ### Centering Elements

 When you have an absolutely positioned child, you sometimes want it perfectly centered within its parent.
-The trick to doing this depends on the fact that percentage unit work differently in different contexts.
+The trick to getting this working depends on the fact that percentage unit work differently in different contexts.
 In the context of properties like top, the percentage unit depends on the size of the parent of the element we're styling.
 But in the context of a translation, the percentage unit depends on the size of the element itself.

 This means you can center an element within its parent by determining its location in *both* ways at once.
 Here are the stages in the process: